 Does Kovo run a hard credit check?
 No. There is no hard pull at signup, so applying does not impact your score.

 How much will my credit score improve with Kovo?
 It depends on your starting point.
-Adding a single positive installment tradeline typically moves a thin file by a handful to a couple dozen points over several months.
-Established files see less impact.
-Kovo alone is not enough to fix damaged credit.
+Adding a positive installment tradeline can help build a thin file over several months, though the exact impact varies by individual and is not guaranteed, since credit scores are calculated from many factors beyond a single account.
+Thin files tend to see more movement than established ones, and Kovo alone is not enough to fix damaged credit.

 Is Kovo free?
-No. Kovo costs $10/month for 24 months — $240 total.
+No. Kovo costs $10/month for 24 months, or $240 total.
 There is no free tier.
 The fee covers credit reporting, digital courses, and access to the rewards program.

 What if I miss a payment?
 Missed payments are also reported to the bureaus, just like with any installment loan.
 A missed Kovo payment can hurt your credit, so set up autopay before you sign up.